Extensive and Intensive Aspects of Astrophysical Systems and Fine-Tuning: Introduction

+On a different front, and seemingly a sharp digression, it is worth noting that viewing the Planck mass $m_{pl}$ and gravitational masses $m_{gr}$ through the lens of extensive and intensive properties -- contrasted with the Higgs mass $m_{H}$ and inertial masses $m_{in}$ -- could potentially shed new light on the longstanding mass hierarchy problem, e.g. \cite{23,24,25,26}, spanning $\sim$17 orders of magnitude, as well as the cosmological constant problem, e.g \cite{27,28,29,30}, of $\sim$122 orders of magnitude.
+From this perspective, $m_{pl}^3$ and $m_{gr}^3$ may be regarded as extensive quantities, while the ratio $m_{gr}/m_{pl}$ remains intensive.
+Such a perspective leaves the standard gravitational framework intact while potentially offering fresh insights into why these fine-tuning 'problems' arise in the first place.

 This paper is organized as follows.
-In Section \ref{sec2}, we summarize a few basic results from the literature on the typical masses, radii, and temperatures of certain virialized astrophysical systems.
-In Section \ref{sec3}, we highlight the non-observability of the gravitational constant in the absence of a fixed reference scale, and we summarize in Section \ref{sec4}.
+In Section \ref{sec2}, we summarize a few basic results from the literature on the typical masses, radii, and temperatures of certain virialized or degeneracy-pressure supported astrophysical systems.
+In Section \ref{sec3} we discuss the relation between extensive formulation of gravity and local scale invariance and how the latter emerges when intensive microscopic description is generalized to extensive formulation of gravity.
+In Section \ref{sec4} we discuss possible implications of extensive Planck mass and we summarize in Section \ref{sec5}.
 Throughout, we adopt natural units where the Boltzmann constant $k_{B}$, Planck constant $\hbar$, and the speed of light $c$ are all set to unity.
 Our estimates are only crude order-of-magnitude calculations, but this is sufficient for our purposes.